Of course, the quality of the product itself and the ingredients should always be taken into account.

-When it comes to the types of ingredients that can cause acne present in pre workouts, the issue can basically be summarized in one word – sugar.
+When it comes to the types of ingredients that could cause acne present in pre workouts, the issue can basically be summarized in one word – sugar.

 To be clear, not all sugar is bad, but lots of pre workouts are loaded with artificial sweeteners.

 We always recommend that you chose a pre workout supplement that doesn’t use artificial sweeteners, purely because they are not that good for you.

 The most common artificial sweetener found in pre workout supplements is Sucralose.